PillLens/pharma-lens/README.md

-# CareCapsule - Smart Medication Management System
+# PillLens - Smart Medication Management System

 A comprehensive medication management platform powered by AI, designed specifically for the Azerbaijan healthcare market.